kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 <img src="Buckhurst_virus_annotation.png">

+Looking closely at the reads against the consensus sequence, there does not appear to be any SNVs.
+Nucleotide changes are sporadic and appear to be sequencing errors.
+Coverage is not particularly high, so variants cannot be ruled out.
 A pairwise alignment of the GenBank accession with the contig 1 fasta file shows and 88% Pairwise Identity

 <img src="Pairwise_alignment_Buckhurst_and_contig_1.png">